inspec/inspec/docs-chef-io/content/inspec/resources/podman_pod.md

 ## Examples

-### Test if a pod exists on Podman and verify the various pod properties
+### Test if a pod exists on Podman and verifies pod properties

 ```ruby
   describe podman_pod("nginx-frontend") do